adonisjs/v5-docs/content/guides/digging-deeper/ace.md

 ![Help screen](https://res.cloudinary.com/adonis-js/image/upload/v1617207298/v5/ace-help.png)

-The `ace` is an extension-less JavaScript file that you can execute like any other Node.js program.
+The `ace` file is an extension-less JavaScript file that you can execute like any other Node.js program.
 Running this file will boot the command line framework and execute the mentioned command.

 You can list all the commands by running `node ace --help`, and view help for a particular command using `node ace <command-name> --help`.